 When I purchased my franchise, I deliberately bought a larger than normal territory with a view to expansion and putting additional vans on the road.
 Eighteen months down the road, and with the help and guidance from the directors, I am now in the process of recruiting another “Wizard” to work alongside me.

 Without a doubt I would recommend Oven Wizards.
 It is certainly the best move I have ever made and I wish I had done it years ago.
 To anybody thinking of buying a franchise I would recommend you do your research thoroughly.
 Draw up a short list of 3 companies from the ones you have researched.
 Go and meet the directors of these companies, understand their business plans and long term goals, do they meet with your expectations plus, more importantly, could you see yourself working with them.
 Talk to their franchisees and not just the ones they give you to call.
-Ask to spend a day with a franchisee, make sure you can do the job physically and you can see yourself and will be happy doing this for the foreseeable future.Visit Franchise Profile →
+Ask to spend a day with a franchisee, make sure you can do the job physically and you can see yourself and will be happy doing this for the foreseeable future.Contact Franchise →